Paralia (Seleucid eparchy): Etymology

 In earlier Halakha it was described at "Medinat HaYam" (cities of the sea).

 History

 The region was originally set up by the Seleucids.
 The eparchy bordered Samaria, Idumea and Galaaditis, all part of the Coele-Syria province.
 Nicanor son of Patroclus was likely one of the governors of Paralia district, and was titled Cypriarch - apparently commanding some Cypriot garrison troops in the region, when Antiochus V Eupator acceded to the throne.

 Part of the Paralia region was first conquered by Jews under the Hasmoneans.
-Simon Thassi captured Joppa in 143 BCE, John Hyrcanus captured Jamnia and Ashdod in 125 BCE, and between 103-99 BCE Alexander Jannaeus conquered the areas from Dora, northwards to Acra, and from Gaza, southwards to Rinocorura.
+Simon Thassi captured Joppa in 143 BCE, John Hyrcanus captured Jamnia and Ashdod in 125 BCE, and between 103 and 99 BCE Alexander Jannaeus conquered the areas from Dora, northwards to Acra, and from Gaza, southwards to Rinocorura.
 The first penetration of Hasmoneans to Joppa was gradual - first a garrison was set up in the city, with later replacement of the pagan population by incoming Jews.
 Only Ashkelon was never conquered by the Hasmoneans.